Anhydrouss/LogisticRegression-CreditDefault/README.md

 Training and Compliance:
 All employees involved in the customer onboarding process must be trained on this policy and the use of logistic regression for credit risk assessment.
 Compliance with this policy is mandatory, and non-compliance may result in disciplinary action.

-## Point of Sale:
+# Point of Sale:
 Implement a thorough customer onboarding process, which includes collecting detailed information about customers, such as their employment status, credit history, and other relevant financial information.
 Use the logistic regression model to assess the credit risk of potential customers during the onboarding process.
 Set a threshold for risk tolerance and deny service to high-risk customers or require additional guarantees (e.g., security deposits, co-signers, or advance payments).

-Risk Assessment and Thresholds:
+## Risk Assessment and Thresholds:

-a.
-Logistic Regression Model:
+A. Logistic Regression Model:
 The logistic regression model will incorporate relevant predictors of credit risk, including disconnection history, hardship history, payment delinquency history, and other credit bureau data.
 The model will generate a probability score between 0 and 1, representing the likelihood of a customer defaulting.

-b.
-Risk Tolerance Thresholds:
+B. Risk Tolerance Thresholds:
   i.
 Low-risk customers: Probability score between 0 and 0.1 ii.
 Medium-risk customers: Probability score between 0.1 and 0.25 iii.
 High-risk customers: Probability score above 0.25

-c.
-Acceptance Criteria:
+C. Acceptance Criteria:
   i.
 The company aims to maintain an annual bad debt write-off within a tolerance of 3-5%. ii.
 To achieve this, we will set acceptance criteria based on the logistic regression model's results and the risk tolerance thresholds: